paperclip-ui/legacy-paperclip/README.md

 </Button>
 ```

-There's not much else to this.
-Here's how you'd use this component in React:
+☝🏻not much else to this.
+Here's how you use it in React:

 ```typescript
 import {Button} from "./button.pc";